 How Many Baby Snakes Are Born At A Time?

-Oviparous (egg-laying) snakes produce fewer babies in one round than an ovoviviparous or viviparous snake.
+Oviparous snakes or egg-laying species like pythons produce fewer babies in one round than viviparous snakes like sea snakes and vipers.

 Live litters average around eleven babies, while the average oviparous snake will lay around seven eggs in one clutch.

 Of course, there are always exceptions to the general rules.

-The number of baby snakes produced in one litter or clutch is generally dependent on the natural presence or absence of predators.
+The number of newborn snakes produced in one litter or clutch is generally dependent on the natural presence or absence of predators.

 If a particular snake species is more worried about predators, they will have more offspring to increase their reproductive success.